- Home

 3.9.
 Responding to Infectious Diseases at the Service

 When a child displays symptoms of infectious disease, parents or guardians will be asked to collect their child and seek medical advice immediately.
+Until the child has been collected, the child will be cared for in a designated area away from other children to minimise potential spread.
+At no time will the child be left unsupervised.
+The area must be:

 Team Members displaying symptoms of infectious disease will be released from work to seek immediate medical attention and exclude themselves for the period of the infectious disease.